michalmuskala/transchange/README.md

 # Transchange

+**DEPRECATED**: Ecto 2 will ship with `Ecto.Multi` that is very similar to this library.
+The implementation of `Ecto.Multi` is more polished and it's advised to use it instead of this library.

 It's a library that allows for creating a set of Ecto changesets that will run in a single transaction.